ruslan-yusupov-open/dep_inject_clear_angular_nest_idea_plugin/README.md

 ## Prerequisites
 * you need Intellij IDEA to build that
-* Any Intellij editor starting form 2019.2 to use
+* Any Intellij editor starting from 2019.3.1 to use

 ## How use ready distribution
 Video manual (Russian)